 Watch the video below to learn more about what you can do on your 60-day grace period.

-How Long is the OPT Application Processing Time?
+How Long is the OPT Application Processing Time in 2023?

 You can find the estimated processing time for your OPT I-765 application using the USCIS case processing time tool.

 In this USCIS tool, the estimated time to process your Form type is defined as the time it takes to process 80% of cases received at the given USCIS service center.

 Given that your application can take such a long time to be processed, it's important that you pick an OPT start date and apply for your OPT as early as possible.